codurance/site/src/_posts/2019-12-31-test-driving-a-cdn.md

     - varnish
     - CDN
     - TDD
-abstract: How to test drive a CDN
+abstract: An introduction to CDN's and how to test drive them
 alias: [/2019/12/31/test-driving-a-cdn]
 ---